yehuya/jQuery-form-validataion-ajax/README.md

 If form is valid it will send the form via ajax to the url, else it will return error with your validation-text as placeholder.

 ###Notice
-If input is invalid the plugin add css class - 'inputError' to the input.
+* if input is invalid the plugin add css class - 'inputError' to the input.
+* you must use jQuery for this plugin